zilch/type-route/docs/guides/code-splitting.md

 title: Code Splitting
 ---

 The file where you create your router should typically be kept in the main bundle of your application.
-This file should be relatively small in size and, if it were possible, splitting route definitions out to separate files wouldn't yield any appreciable gains.
 Since a Type Route route is just a piece of application state the strategies you'll need to ensure code splitting works properly while rendering your application will not change.
-In React applications React provides the `lazy` utility for dynamically imported components.
-Which components specifically should be used in conjunction with the `lazy` utility will vary from application to application.
-In many cases it will be appropriate to wrap top level the page components that correspond to each route in this helper.
+In React applications React provides the [`lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy) utility for dynamically imported components.
+Which components specifically should be used in conjunction with the [`lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy) utility will vary from application to application.
+In many cases it will be appropriate to wrap the top level page components that correspond to each route in this helper.

 `router.ts`